 Try to be as open as possible to questions from the media, employees, customers and clients.
 Relaying information as you receive it gives an air of transparency and openness, especially if there’s money at stake.
 At the same time, staying on top of digital communication is an effective way to spot negative trends or comments and address them before they turn into a full-blown crisis, as comments or input from the public might lead to nasty rumors or misinformation.

-If the crisis was something that could have been prevented, developing a crisis management plan that ensures this same incident never happens again is the final step.
+If the crisis was something that could have been prevented, developing crisis management strategies that ensure this same incident never happens again is the final step.
 Anticipation is power, and though you weren’t able to prevent this particular crisis, you can take steps to strengthen your business so it’s less vulnerable in the future.

-Tony Robbins’ complimentary Seven Forces content series uncovers the tactics necessary to make your business adaptable to any crisis situation.
+Tony Robbins’ complimentary 7 Forces of Business Mastery content series uncovers the tactics necessary to make your business adaptable to any crisis situation.